How to deploy Ghost CMS on Kubernetes

 License and Credits

-• This project is licensed under the GNU General Public License v3.0.
+• This project is licensed under the MIT License.
 Please check the LICENSE file for more information.

 • The Ghost CMS is licensed under the MIT License.